AWeleczka/AWeleczkaSwiftHelperCollection/README.md

 # AWeleczkaSwiftHelperCollection
-My "private" collection of helper-snippets I use way too often in projects
+This is an every growing collection of things I use, lookup or write too often.
+No guarantee it always works, no guarantee it'll grow in a steady pace

 ---